Version: Unity 6.5 Alpha (6000.5)

 }

-If you don’t have access to modify the base class (for example, it comes from a precompiled assembly or third-party library), you can use the [MakeSerializable] assembly attribute:
+If you can’t modify the base class (for example, it comes from a precompiled assembly or third-party library), you can use the [MakeSerializable] assembly attribute:

 [assembly: UnityEngine.Serialization.MakeSerializable(typeof(ThirdPartyLibrary.BaseEntity))]